helloworld0833/myachievements/README.md

 # myachievements

-**This project is migrated to [myachievementspyqt](https://github.com/helloworld0833/myachievementspyqt).
+**This project has been migrated to [myachievementspyqt](https://github.com/helloworld0833/myachievementspyqt).
  [PyQt](https://pypi.org/project/PyQt5/) is a Python bindings for Qt, which is a set of cross-platform C++ libraries that can be easily used to create UIs.**

 myachievements is a windows based task management tool.